YangPiCui/ErgonomicVerticalKeyboard/README.md

 I testify that the Book of Mormon is the word of God.
 You should read it, repent and be baptized into the Church of Jesus Christ of Latter-day Saints for a remission of your sins.

 ## [Versions](Versions)
 All necessary build instructions for each keyboard version included!
-It takes about a week to hand-make one for yourself.
+It takes a persion about a week to build a keyboard.
 If you are rich, I accept custom email order of $1,500 per keyboard.

 ## [Algorithmically Optimized Keymap](AlgorithmicallyOptimizedKeymap) (Under Development)